| DEFINITIONS :MASS :- The quantity of matter in a body. WEIGHT :- A measure of the effect of the force of gravity

 his body.
 His muscular system kept him upright.
 When standing too

 long, his muscles tire and he falls over, ie. he overbalances.
+The earth's surface reacts upwards in effect through his feet,

 and as he topples over, his centre of gravity passes outside the